MacKinnon, Duchene lead Avs shootout win over Blues, 2-1

 Duchene opened the shootout with a goal, and after rookie Tyson Jost was stopped by Allen, MacKinnon ended it.

-Pickard stopped Patrik Bergland and Vladimir Tarasenko in the shootout to give Colorado its first win since March 15.
+Pickard stopped Alexander Steen and Vladimir Tarasenko in the shootout to give Colorado its first win since March 15.

+''It's been tough,'' Pickard said. ''The last seven, eight games we've had good portions and we just can't find a way.
+It's nice to finally find a way and break the losing streak.''

 Reaves scored on a tip in the first period to give St. Louis the lead, and Compher tied it with a power-play goal at 11:49 of the second period.